FT-Submit/ft-mod/README.md

 The file `ftscript.sh` contains the script that calculates the embeddings for different algorithmic variants.

 All evaluation has been done with the evaluation tools prepared by the corresponding task creators and providers.

+The code used for the experiments on synthetic datals can be found in the file `synthetic.cpp`.